 Duke Ellington’s Sophisticated Ladies

-The high-style music of “The Duke” is the heart and soul of this 1981 Tony-winning Broadway hit, directed with dazzle by André De Shields (The Wiz).
-Mercedes Ellington, granddaughter of Duke Ellington, re-creates the original show’s elegant dancing and tapping as choreographer.
+Duke's high-style music is the heart and soul of this 1981 Tony-winning Broadway hit, directed with dazzle by André De Shields (The Wiz).

 According to legend, the great bandleader and composer Duke Ellington once told his musicians that they had to play their best because they were about to open in Newark.
-All those glorious numbers – “Satin Doll,” “It Don’t Mean a Thing (If It Ain’t Got That Swing),” “Cotton Tail,” “Take the A Train” and “Mood Indigo” – return to the city in full swing with the arrival of Duke Ellington’s Sophisticated Ladies, a co-production of NJPAC and Crossroads Theatre Company.
+All those glorious numbers – “Satin Doll,” “It Don’t Mean a Thing (If It Ain’t Got That Swing),” “Cotton Tail,” “Take the ‘A’ Train” and “Mood Indigo” – return to the city in full swing with the arrival of Duke Ellington’s Sophisticated Ladies, the second co-production of NJPAC and Crossroads Theatre Company.

-Actor and director André De Shields, an Emmy winner and two-time Tony Award nominee, returns to NJPAC, where he directed the successful Ain’t Misbehavin’ in February 2018.
-In the past, he directed Play On!, another musical celebration of Ellingtonia, at Crossroads Theatre Company.
+Actor and director André De Shields, an Emmy winner and multiple Tony Award nominee, returns to NJPAC, where he directed and choreographed the first co-production between NJPAC and Crossroads Theatre Company, 2018’s critically acclaimed Ain’t Misbehavin’.
+He is best known for his show-stopping performances in four legendary Broadway musicals: The Full Monty, Play On!, Ain’t Misbehavin’ and The Wiz (title role).
+In the past, he directed Play On!, also a celebration of Ellingtonia, at Crossroads Theatre Company.